Czechoslovakia on Easter.”

 In Prague, Heartfield remains a freedom fighter who uses art as a weapon.
 He produces some of his most powerful masterpieces of political art.

-Heartfield’s anti-Nazi, anti-fascist, anti-war photomontages are displayed on the covers of the AIZ, Volksillustrierte Zeitung (People’s Illustrated Newspaper) in Prague.
+Heartfield’s anti-Nazi, anti-fascist, anti-war photomontages continue to be displayed on the covers of the outlawed Prage AIZ, Volksillustrierte Zeitung (People’s Illustrated Newspaper).
+Supporters smuggle them into Germany.

 Malik-Verlag publishing house also continues to distribute his art.
 Heartfield’s words and work places his entire family at risk.
 The Nazis also hunt his brother, Wieland Herzfelde, because of his partnership in Malik-Verlag.